 This dish is a little nostalgic for me, but not in the way you’d expect.

-Other than being a darn tasty meal, it has no personal significance aside from the fact that it’s the last recipe I have that hasn’t been shared on my blog yet that I made and photographed while Mike and I were still living in Kuwait.
-(We left there last summer, so that shows you how long I’ve had this recipe in my queue!)
+This Lentil Bolognese recipe has no personal significance aside from the fact that it’s the last recipe I have that hasn’t been shared on my blog yet that I made and photographed in Kuwait when Mike and I were still living there.
+We left there last summer, so that shows you how long I’ve had this recipe in my queue!

 It’s time this deliciousness saw the light of day.
-You’re in luck because it’s a hum-dinger too!
+And you’re in luck because it’s a hum-dinger!

 If you’re going to go the route of pasta, I find that this recipe makes enough sauce to generously coat about two pounds of pasta.
-The nice thing about that is I typically only cook one pound of pasta at a time, so when I make this sauce I usually freeze half for another meal.
-(I love meals that serve double duty.)
+I typically only cook one pound of pasta at a time, so when I make this sauce I usually freeze half for another meal.
+(I love meals that serve double duty like that!)

-And it bears noting that this sauce can be thinned out with a bit of water to make a really tasty soup too!
+Pro Tip: You can thin out this sauce with a bit of water to make a really tasty soup too!